-Alan graduated as a Graduate Member of the Royal Society of Chemistry in 1981.
+Alan was a Graduate Member of the Royal Society of Chemistry in 1981.
 He joined Galen Research Laboratories in 1978 in the quality control department where he took over as Quality Assurance Manager in 1982.
 Alan held a number of senior management operational and technical positions until 1995 when he was appointed to the Board of Directors of Galen Holdings Plc as Chief Operating Officer.
-In 2002 he retired from Galen Holdings and was appointed CEO of Almac.
+In 2002 he retired from Galen Holdings and was appointed CEO of Almac Group.
 Alan oversees the entire Group’s operations globally and leads the strategic direction of Almac.
 In 2013, he was awarded an OBE by the Queen for services to the economy in Northern Ireland.

-Kevin graduated with a BSc Honours degree in Economics, before qualifying as a Chartered Accountant with Ernst & Young and then worked for 14 years with Kemira NI as Financial Controller.
+Kevin graduated with a BSc Honors degree in Economics, before qualifying as a Chartered Accountant with Ernst & Young and then worked for 14 years with Kemira NI as Financial Controller.
 Kevin joined the Group in 2001 and following a number of varied financial roles within Galen/Almac, in January 2007 he was appointed to the position of Almac UK Group Financial Controller, before commencing in the role of VP Finance Almac Group in July 2009, and subsequently in January 2012 being appointed to the Almac Executive team as Group Finance Director.

 Colin graduated from Queen’s University, Belfast in 1996 and qualified as a solicitor in 1998.
 He joined Almac in 2003 as a Legal Adviser and was appointed as General Counsel and Secretary to the Almac Board.
 He was subsequently appointed to Executive Director in 2007.
-Prior to his appointment at Almac Colin was in private practice at L’Estrange & Brett Solicitors in Belfast.
-Colin has been involved in intellectual property licensing and commercialisation at Almac, and the development of strategic partnerships with academia and pharmaceutical companies.
+Prior to his appointment at Almac, Colin was in private practice at L’Estrange & Brett Solicitors in Belfast.
+Colin has been involved in intellectual property licensing and commercialization at Almac, and the development of strategic partnerships with academia and pharmaceutical companies.

-Stephen Campbell graduated with a BSc Honours degree in Economics in 1983 before qualifying as an Accountant.
+Stephen Campbell graduated with a BSc Honors degree in Economics in 1983 before qualifying as an Accountant.
 Stephen joined Galen in 1990 and was appointed to the Galen Board of Directors as Financial Director in 1991.
 Following flotation in 1997 Stephen became Company Secretary of Galen Holdings plc.
 Stephen became Financial Director of Almac in January 2002 and assumed the role of Non-Executive Director in August 2006.

 Paul Harkin is a Professor in Molecular Oncology within the Cancer Research Center at Queen’s University Belfast.
 Prior to this appointment he had been a Research Fellow in Medicine at Harvard Medical School and the Massachusetts General Hospital where he developed his interest in the emerging field of Functional Genomics.
 Professor Harkin has published his work in some of the world’s leading research journals and is a regular guest speaker at national and international conferences and Research Institutions.
 Prof. Harkin sits on several National committees and funding boards and acts as a reviewer for a number of major research journals.

 As President and Managing Director of the Clinical Technologies Business Unit, Valarie brings more than 20 years of experience in the Biopharmaceutical Development industry.
 Since joining Almac, Valarie has held numerous leadership roles including Vice President of Clinical Project Services, and Executive Vice President of Operations where she was charged with the development and execution of the company’s long-term commercial and operational growth strategies.
-Higgins holds a Bachelor of Arts from Rutgers University, and is based in Almac’s Souderton, Pennsylvania office.
+Valarie holds a Bachelor of Arts from Rutgers University, and is based in Almac’s Souderton, Pennsylvania office.